Carlos Jáuregui (activist): Career

 CHA became an important group campaigning for gay rights in Argentina and is internationally recognised as a force in creating the strong LGBT rights in Argentina.
 By the end of the 1990s it was giving legal assistance, remembering AIDS deaths and campaigning for HIV/AIDS awareness and against LGBT discrimination.
 Jáuregui published La homosexualidad en la Argentina (Homosexuality and Argentina) in 1987.
 It recounted his experiences as an activist in Argentina and the foundation of CHA.

 Jáuregui then set up Gays por los Derechos Civiles (Gays DC, or Gays for Civil Rights) in 1991, which later became Gays and Lesbians for Civil Rights.
 Its most active years were 1993 until 1996, with the group focusing upon supporting victims of discrimination based on sexuality and sufferers of AIDS.
 Jáuregui became a media figure, performing stunts such as suing Antonio Quarracino (the Archbishop of Buenos Aires) for discrimination.
-Unlike other gay leaders at the time, he always insisted upon the four "legs" of the "table", namely gay, lesbian, transexual, and travesti, saying that if any leg was missing the whole table would collapse.
+Unlike other gay leaders at the time, he always insisted upon the four "legs" of the "table", namely gay, lesbian, transsexual, and travesti, saying that if any leg was missing the whole table would collapse.
 In 1992, Jáuregui organised the Primera Marcha del Orgullo Gay Lésbica Travesti Trans Bisexual, the first LGBT Pride march in Buenos Aires.
 The first march drew 300 people; by the late 2010s it was drawing over 100,000 people.